barvian/thesis/paper.md

 ##### Learn tab

 This tab ({% include fr.html f=9 %}) represents the first core feature from the section above: reading materials.
 There are two UI elements on this screen: a button to re-launch the instructions slide from the onboarding tutorial ({% include fr.html f=5 %}) and a table view listing of the available readings.
 A table view was selected to display this information per the iOS HIG, which recommends the control to "provide a list of options from which users can select" and "display hierarchical data" {% include c.html r=6 a=false p="337" %}.
 The readings are excerpts from [Bourne](#reference-0) and the [National Institute of Mental Health](#reference-3).
 When a user taps one of the available readings ({% include fr.html f=16 %}), an expanded reading view opens ({% include fr.html f=17 %}).
-As the user scrolls to begin reading, the navigation bar and status bar disappears to support a full-screen presentation ({% include fr.html f=18 %}).
-These elements reappear when the user scrolls back up, allowing him/her to return to the Learn tab.
+As the user scrolls to begin reading, the navigation bar and status bar disappear to support a full-screen presentation ({% include fr.html f=18 %}).
+These elements reappear when the user scrolls back up, allowing him/her to return to use the standard navigation buttons to return to the Learn tab.

 <div class="o-wrapper__wide">
 	<div class="c-flow">